vitessio/website/content/en/docs/reference/vreplication/v2/complete.md

 ### Description

 `Complete` is used after all traffic has been switched.
 It removes vreplication-related artifacts like rows from vreplication and copy_state in the side-car \_vt database, routing rules and blacklisted tables (for MoveTables) from the topo.
-Also, by default, the target tables (or target shards) are dropped.
+Also, by default, the source tables (or source shards) are dropped.

 ### Parameters